ory/docs/docs/kratos/self-service/strategies/openid-connect-social-sign-in-oauth2.md

 ---
-id: sso
+id: openid-connect-social-sign-in-oauth2
-title: Social Sign In
+title: Social Sign In with OpenID Connect and OAuth2
 ---

 ## Sign In